Hi! I'm Anthony Zhou, a PhD student at Carnegie Mellon University's

 -

-Predicting Change, Not States: An Alternate Framework for Neural PDE Surrogates Computer Methods in Applied Mechanics and Engineering, 2025 -
+Predicting Change, Not States: An Alternate Framework for Computer Methods in Applied Mechanics and Engineering, 2025

-Text2PDE: Latent Diffusion Models for Accessible Physics Simulation International Conference on Learning Representations, 2025 -
+Text2PDE: Latent Diffusion Models for Accessible Physics International Conference on Learning Representations (ICLR), 2025

 Generative Latent Neural PDE Solver using Flow Matching Preprint, 2025 -